mimiyin/choreographic-interventions-s18/README.md

 * Play with visual spaces.
    * Interacting with dynamic spaces.
    * Defining spaces with bodies.
-      * Mapping 3D Kinect data to a 2D floor space
+      * Mapping 3D Kinect data to a 2D floor projection
    * Interacting with sound terrains.
       * Multi-dimensional mapping to create terrains
       * Mapping linear motion to create non-linear terrains